Agent-Oriented Planning in Multi-Agent Systems: Agent-Oriented Planning in Multi-Agent Systems

-Note that there may be scenarios where the highest score $\hat{s}_{j_{max}}$ is still below the threshold, indicating that the sub-task $q_i$ does not satisfy the principle of solvability and that no single agent can resolve it independently.
+Note that there may be scenarios where the highest score $\hat{s}_{i, j_{max}}$ is still extremely low, indicating that the sub-task $q_i$ does not satisfy the principle of solvability and that no single agent can resolve it independently.
 In these cases, the meta-agent $\mathcal{P}$ is required to perform a {\it replan} on $q_i$.
 The prompt used for replan is detailed in Appendix \ref{app_replan}.